Cub Scout Advancement

 The first rank every Cub Scout earns is Bobcat, no matter their age or grade.
 The Scout will learn the Scout Oath & Law; Cub Scout Handshake, Salute and Sign; earn the Cyber Chip Award; and complete with their parent the How to Protect Your Children from Child Abuse: A Parent’s Guide.

-A Scout 5 years old, or in the 1st grade is a Lion.
+A Scout 5 years old, or in kindergarten, is a Lion.
 Lions join with their adult partners.
 They do all their activities and complete their requirements with their adult partners.

 To earn the Lion rank badge, a Cub Scout must complete the following requirements, working with an adult partner:

 1. Complete the five required adventures:

 (c) Fun on the Run!

 2. With your parent or guardian, complete the exercises in the pamphlet entitled How to Protect Your Children From Child Abuse: A Parent’s Guide